Arnav33R/AgEnvTech/_build/html/_sources/board1.md

 (section-label)=
 ## Parallax Propellor Board

+(The content on this page has been developed thanks to the official Parallax [website](https://learn.parallax.com/support/reference/using-propeller-activity-board))

 The Parallax Propeller Activity Board WX is an affordable and fully-featured development board designed for Propeller projects.
 It comes equipped with a mini solderless breadboard, expanded I/O headers, and both 3.3V and 5V power regulators, allowing users to easily build Kickstart demonstration projects or Propeller C tutorials.

 ![image](board.png)